Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Introduction

-The application of generative models to point processes has received limited attention in the literature.
-There are two influential papers \cite{li2018learning, xiao2018learning} that have made significant contributions in this area by using RNN-like models to generate future events.
-While RNNs are commonly used for prediction, these papers assume the model's output follows a Gaussian distribution, enabling the exploration of the event space, albeit at the cost of limiting the representational power of the models.
+The application of generative models to point processes has received limited attention.
+Three influential papers \citep{li2018learning, sharma2019generative, xiao2018learning} have made significant contributions in this area by using RNN-like models to generate future events.
+They assume the model's output follows a Gaussian distribution, enabling the exploration of the event space, albeit limiting the representational power of the models.
 To learn the model, they choose to minimize the ``similarity'' (\eg, Maximum Mean Discrepancy or Wasserstein distance) between the generated and the observed event sequences.
 It is important to note that these metrics are designed to measure the discrepancy between two distributions in which each data point is assumed to be independent of the others.
 This approach may not always be applicable to temporal point processes, particularly when the occurrence of future events depends on the historical context.
-A similar concept of modeling point processes using conditional generative models is also explored in another concurrent paper \cite{lin2022exploring}.
-However, their approach differs from ours in terms of the specific architecture used.
+A similar concept of modeling point processes using conditional generative models is also explored in other concurrent works \citep{lin2022exploring, yuan2023spatio}.
+However, their approaches differ from ours in terms of the specific architecture used.
 They propose a diffusion model with an attention-based encoder, while our framework remains model-agnostic, allowing for greater flexibility in selecting different models.
-Additionally, their work primarily focuses on one-dimensional events and does not account for multi- or high-dimensional marks.
+Additionally, their works primarily focus on one-dimensional or spatio-temporal events, and do not account for multi- or high-dimensional marks.

-A significant amount of research has also emerged in the field of time-aware generative modeling that is related to our study, as evidenced by several recent studies \cite{cao2022timeaware, fraccaro2018generative, gao2023timeconditioned}.
-However, they serve different purposes than in our case, \eg, text generation or physical object reconstruction in videos.